ordehi/js101/lesson_3/hard1.md

 In this case, splice does mutate the original arrays.

+### Explanation from TA at Launch

+While it's good to know what is meant by pass by reference or pass by value -- it's a good interview question for people seeking junior development positions -- I often find it more confusing than helpful.
+Instead, I find it more convenient and useful to focus on whether or not mutation occurs by looking for three things:

+calling functions that are known to mutate their callers or arguments (like push) assignment of a new value to a property of an object (obj.foo = 42) assignment to a specific element of an array (arr[1] = 42) All 3 of these things are mutating operations.
+So, what isn't a mutating operation?
+There are two major things:

+calling functions that don't mutate their callers or arguments (like concat) using simple assignment to a variable (foo = 42)
+You usually need to read documentation to determine whether a function mutates stuff.
+There's no way to be sure by just looking at the function invocation unless you can also look at the source for the function.

+Assignment is easy, though.
+If the left hand side is just a variable name, it's non-mutating.
+If the left hand size includes a property name or an indexing, it's mutating.

+The arithmetic assignment operators like += and \*= and the unary ++ and -- operators are like assignment.
+If applied to a simple variable, it's non-mutating.
+Otherwise, it's mutating.

 ## Question 4

 Ben was tasked to write a simple JavaScript function to determine whether an input string is an IP address using 4 dot-separated numbers, e.g., `10.4.5.11`.
 He is not familiar with regular expressions.